pingles/go-metrics-stathat/readme.md

 // use this registry as you would normally using go-metrics reg := metrics.NewRegistry()

-// every 60 seconds, log to your stathat account using MYEZKEY (replace with yours) go metricsstathat.StatHat(reg, 60, "MYEZKEY")
+// every 60 seconds, all metrics that have been added to the provied registry to stathat go metricsstathat.StatHat(reg, 60, "MYEZKEY")
 ```